USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 This folder contains code for the MOVES calculators that are written in Go.
 Every calculator runs the main package in this folder, `externalcalculator.go`, which references the other packages as necessary.

-As a general rule, the Go calculators replace SQL code in the database folder.
+In general, the Go calculators replace SQL code in the database folder.
 There is some SQL code in the database folder which builds the MOVES bundles for Go to pick up and process.
 Therefore some of the SQL code in the database folder is still run, even though a Go-equivalent calculator exists in this folder.

 ## database

 This folder contains many SQL scripts used by MOVES.
 Most of the scripts are calculators, some of of which are partially deprecated by the Go calculators.
-However, there are non-calculator scripts in this folder as well, such as pre-aggregation and the rates output post-processor.
-There are also some generator files, but like the SQL calculators, they have been at least partially replaced by the Go generators in the generators folder.
+However, there are non-calculator scripts in this folder as well, such as input data validators, pre-aggregation scripts, and the rates output post-processor.
+There are also some generator scripts, but like the SQL calculators, they have been at least partially replaced by the Go generators in the generators folder.

 ### database/ConversionScripts

-This folder contains conversion scripts to help users convert input databases for MOVES3 to MOVES4 compatible input databases.
+This folder contains conversion scripts to help users convert input databases for MOVES4 to MOVES5 compatible input databases, as well as for MOVES3 to MOVES5.
 These scripts can be accessed from the MOVES GUI under the Tools menu.

 ### database/LEV_NLEVScripts